 How Chiropractic Care Eases the Three Most Common Types of Back Pain

 Do you suffer with back pain?
 Well, you’re not alone.
-According to the American Chiropractic Association, back pain is one of the most common reasons for missed work, and the second most common reason for visiting a doctor (only behind upper respiratory infections).
+According to the, back pain is one of the most common reasons for missed work, and the second most common reason for visiting a doctor (only behind upper respiratory infections).

 Why is back pain so common?
 There is more than one answer to that question.
 A large number of back pain patients suffer because of the following three reasons:

 Individuals can hurt their backs by lifting heavy objects, overexerting themselves, or moving the wrong way.
 The muscles and ligaments in the back can be twisted and damaged.

 Back pain that is the result of a recent injury is called, meaning it comes on suddenly.
 Acute pain is usually temporary, so when the injury heals, the pain lessens or disappears completely.
 Over the counter medications such as analgesics, topical creams, and anti-inflammatory drugs help manage back pain caused from an injury but don’t necessarily fix the problem.

 Chiropractic care is another way to lessen acute pain and feel more comfortable.
 By adjusting the spine, chiropractors can relax the muscles, and relieve acute pain faster than simply "suffering through" the injury.

 Unfortunately, there are several illnesses that can cause back pain.
 Fibromyalgia, osteoarthritis, inflammatory diseases of the joints, and scoliosis are some of the common conditions that cause back pain.
 Because the conditions create pain that lasts longer periods of time, this type of pain is considered to be chronic pain.

 Chronic pain is an entirely different animal than acute pain, and patients who suffer with it often look for options outside of traditional medication.
 Chiropractic care is an excellent choice in dealing with chronic back pain.